kiwicopple/paul.copplest.one/docs/blog/how-devtools-die.md

 # Protect the channel

-I first learned the term "protect the channel as a cautionary tale from Groupon:
+I first learned the term "protect the channel" as a cautionary tale from Groupon:

-> _"Their team started wondering whether sending more emails would improve metrics.
+> _Their team started wondering whether sending more emails would improve metrics.
 The CEO eventually gave in and allowed his team to test sending one more email to each user each day.
 This test resulted in a big increase to their target metrics.
 Encouraged, Groupon kept experimenting, sending more emails, even as many as five a day._
 >
 > _Then, in what felt like a change from one day to the next, their email channel lost most of its effectiveness.
 Over time, the accumulation of Groupon’s aggressive email tests had basically destroyed their channel.
 One often underappreciated risk with aggressively A/B testing emails and push notifications is that it results in users opting out of the channel; and even if you kill the test, those users remain opted out forever.
 Do this many times, and you’ve destroyed your channel.
 This was the outcome to avoid.
-For our push notifications, we established one foundational rule: protect the channel."_
+For our push notifications, we established one foundational rule: protect the channel._
 >
 > <small>[Source](https://www.lennysnewsletter.com/i/104096876/push-notifications-vector)</small>